 The Statement of Net Position presents the financial condition of the governmental activities of the City at year-end.
 The Statement of Activities presents a comparison between direct expenses and program revenues for each program or function of the City's governmental activities.
 Direct expenses are those that are specifically associated with a service, program or department and therefore are clearly identifiable to a particular function.
 Program revenues include charges paid by the recipient of the goods or services offered by the program, grants and contributions that are restricted to meeting the operational or capital requirements of a particular program, and interest earned on grants that is required to be used to support a particular program.
-Revenues which are not classified as program revenues are presented as general revenues identifies the extent to which each governmental program is self- financing or draws from the general revenues of the City.
+Revenues which are not classified as program revenues are presented as general revenues of the City, with certain limited exceptions.
+The comparison of direct expenses with program revenues identifies the extent to which each governmental program is self-financing or draws from the general revenues of the City.